 Founders Grove Nature Trail

-Founder’s Grove is a popular and not too difficult hike into old growth redwood forest.
-Located just off Highway 101.
+Founder’s Grove is a famous and not too tricky hike into an old-growth redwood forest.
+It is located just off Highway 101.
 The short trail leads to the Founders Tree, one of the tallest trees in the world at 350 feet tall.
 At the end of the trail are the remains of a fallen giant redwood, the Dyerville Giant.